Darwin27264/Chat_v1/README.md

 A detailed devlog can be found via this link.
 It contains brainstorming ideas, improvements made upon old implementations, personal thoughts, along with progress and challenges during the development. https://docs.google.com/document/d/1gk0Iq3beNDJo89OVb_FDPJ23mQi6ycKGKVkgeffuCus/edit?usp=sharing

+Note that this upload only contains the code and a non-working version of the program.